NativeScript/nativescript-dev-webpack/.github/ISSUE_TEMPLATE/bug_report.md

  - Android Runtime:
  - iOS Runtime:
  - Plugin(s):
+ - Node.js:

+ - [ ] Please, attach your package.json and webpack.config.js as these configurations are usually critical for investigating issues with webpack

 **Describe the bug**
 <!-- A clear and concise description of what the bug is.
 Please, explain whether it's a build time error or a runtime error.
 More detailed logs can be easily obtained by following the instructions in this guide: https://docs.nativescript.org/get-support#how-to-obtain-diagnostic-reports. -->